unasaurus/unasaurus.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Hi, I’m Unas Aleansa.
+I’m Unas Aleansa.
 I’m a Civil Engineering student diving into earthquake engineering, fueled by curiosity, field experience, and way too many late-night writing sprees.

 This site is where I share the things I’m working on: engineering notes, field stories, journalism pieces, and a few creative projects like self-development content and small writing experiments.
 Feel free to explore anything that catches your interest.